emartech/aggregate-metric-logger/README.md

 ### Measure values

-If you want aggregate measuremts about something you need to simply call the `measure` method for each value:
+If you want aggregate measurements about something you need to simply call the `measure` method for each value:

 ```js